tejashwini-vemavarapu/Yummora/README.md

 Yummora is a smart kitchen assistant that helps you create personalized, nutrition-first meals using ingredients you already have — while aligning with your fitness goals, mood, time constraints, and dietary needs.
 Powered by the Gemini API, it turns your fridge into a health-focused, AI-curated meal planner.

 🧠 The Recipe Behind Yummora

 Our secret sauce for turning data into delicious decisions.

 Yummora isn't just another recipe app — it's an intelligent kitchen companion designed with purpose.
 Here's what makes it special:

-🥗 Fitness & Nutrition First
+🥗 Fitness & Nutrition First:

 Meals are aligned with your fitness goals — whether it's fat loss, strength-building, or gut health.
 Macros and nutrients drive the engine.

-🧠 Smart Ingredient Matching
+🧠 Smart Ingredient Matching:

 Uses what's in your fridge and pantry, minimizing waste and sparking creative meal ideas.

-⏱ Time-Aware Meal Planning
+⏱ Time-Aware Meal Planning:

 Whether you've got 10 minutes or 30, Yummora adjusts meals based on your available time.

-😌 Mood + Wellness Sensitive
+😌 Mood + Wellness Sensitive:

 Feeling bloated, tired, or just not in the mood?
 Yummora adapts to how you feel, not just what you say.

-⚠️ Allergy & Diet Conscious
+⚠️ Allergy & Diet Conscious:

 Gluten-free, nut-free, dairy-free — no problem.
 Yummora filters out ingredients based on your needs.

-🌍 Global Flavor, Local Simplicity
+🌍 Global Flavor, Local Simplicity:

 Explore global cuisines made simple with ingredients you already own.

-💬 Conversational, Context-Aware AI
+💬 Conversational, Context-Aware AI:

 Built with LLMs and Gemini API, Yummora understands your preferences and evolves with your habits.

-💡 Real Intelligence, Real Impact
+💡 Real Intelligence, Real Impact:

 Yummora blends AI and nutrition to help you cook smarter, eat better, and stay on track with your wellness goals.
 ---